-The university requires all students to upload proof that they are fully vaccinated against COVID-19.
+The university will require all students to upload proof that they are fully vaccinated against COVID-19.

-In addition, a flu vaccine after August 1, 2021 is also required of all students.
+In addition, a flu vaccine after August 1 will also be required of all students.

-All Danforth Students must be fully vaccinated against COVID-19 before they arrive on campus for the start of their Spring academic term.
-The deadline to submit documentation of vaccination or apply for a medical or religious exemption is January 10, 2022.
+All Danforth Students must currently be fully vaccinated against COVID-19 before they arrive on campus.
+The deadline to submit documentation of vaccination or apply for a medical or religious exemption is August 1, 2022.

 - Moderna-2 doses